Hello! Who are you? And tell us a little bit more about your diabetes.

 Whenever I go out to eat at a restaurant, I prefer an Italian restaurant.
 Love that food.
 For snacks, I eat when I am hungry.
 Sometimes I eat a snack, and sometimes not.

-I vary my insulin dose depending on how much carbs and what I eat.
+I vary my insulin dose depending on how many carbs I eat and what I eat.

 When I’m thirsty, I go for plain water or a refreshing Pepsi Max.